The EJBCA framework for timer services handles procedures that run on a timely basis. The following services types are available:

 Currently Available Services

-CRL Update Service
+CRL Updater Service

-The CRL Updater checks if any of the configured CAs need a new CRL and updates it if necessary.
+The CRL Updater checks if any of the configured CAs need a new CRL and generates it if necessary.
 The worker has no additional settings and only supports the periodical interval and no action.

 Certificate Expiration Check Service

-The Certificate Expiration Check Service worker checks if a CA has certificates that are about to expire, and sends an email notification to the end user and/or administrator.
+The Certificate Expiration Check Service worker checks if a CA has certificates that are about to expire and sends an email notification to the end user and/or administrator.

 The following lists available worker settings:

 CAs to Check: Select here which CAs that should be searched for expiring certificates.